 The United Kingdom Freight Demurrage and Defence Insurance (Europe) Limited (the "UKDE") is a company incorporated in Cyprus.
-UKDE has obtained its insurance license from the Cyprus Ministry of Finance on 19th June 2020, and has started writing insurance business for EU policyholders.
+UKDE has obtained its insurance license from the Cyprus Ministry of Finance on 19th June 2020, and has started writing insurance business for EU policyholders in October 2020.

 The purpose of this report is to satisfy the public disclosure requirements under the European Union Directive 2009/138 (Solvency II Directive) transposed into local legislation (Law on Insurance and Reinsurance Services and Other Related Business of 2016) including the EU Delegated Regulation 2015/35 supplementing the above Directive.
-This report covers the Business and Performance of The United Kingdom Freight Demurrage and Defence Insurance (Europe) Limited ("UKDE").
-This report covers Business Performance, System of Governance (including risk management), Risk Profile, Valuation for Solvency Purposes and Capital Management of the Company over the reporting period.
+This report covers the Business and Performance of UKDE, the System of Governance (including risk management), Risk Profile, Valuation for Solvency Purposes and Capital Management of the Company over the reporting period.